DaniGlez/file_cleaner/README.md

 `python mem_cleaner.py . -e`

-No guarantee of any kind is provided: the user is fully responsible for ensuring that the script does not delete unwanted files.
+No guarantee of any kind is provided: the user is fully responsible for ensuring that the script does not carry out unintended deletions.